By: Michael Mastrianna

 A prolific scholar and public intellectual, Williams served as the John M. Olin Distinguished Professor of Economics at George Mason University and wrote a widely-read weekly column and numerous popular books, including The State Against Blacks and Race & Economics.

-Williams played an integral role in the success of Young America’s Foundation over the past five decades.
-When YAF asked for his help in reaching increasing numbers of young people with the principles of freedom, he always rose to the occasion.
-From speaking at the 1975 YAF Convention in Chicago to addressing college students at the Foundation’s annual National Conservative Student Conference in Washington, D.C.—as recently as 2019—to crisscrossing the country to deliver YAF-sponsored lectures to campus audiences, Williams was a tireless advocate of greater freedom for all.
+Williams played an integral role in YAF’s success over five decades.
+He was heavily involved in both Young Americans for Freedom and Young America’s Foundation.
+From speaking at the 1975 YAF Convention in Chicago to addressing college students at the Foundation’s annual National Conservative Student Conference in Washington, D.C. in 2019, to crisscrossing the country to deliver YAF-sponsored lectures to campus audiences—Williams was a tireless advocate for greater economic freedom for all.

-Young America’s Foundation’s students appreciated Williams because, at his core, he was a lifelong learner and educator.
-He particularly enjoyed participating in YAF programs because, as he said, “I like being around young people.
-It helps to keep me young, and I like the challenge of arguing and debating my ideas.”
+A lifelong learner and educator, Williams particularly enjoyed participating in YAF student programs because, as he said, “I like being around young people.
+It helps keep me young, and I like the challenge of arguing and debating my ideas.”

-Americans benefited greatly from Dr. Walter Williams’ knowledge and insights.
-The positive influence he had on thousands of young people nationwide will be felt for generations to come.
+The positive influence that Williams had on thousands of young people nationwide will be felt for generations to come.